Dur dur d'être bébé!

-"Dur dur d'être bébé !", which was retitled "Dur dur d'être bébé!
-(It's Hard to Be a Baby)" for its American audience, is a 1992 song recorded by French singer Jordy Lemoine, credited as Jordy.
+"Dur dur d'être bébé!", retitled "Dur dur d'être bébé!
+(It's Hard to Be a Baby)" for American audiences, is a 1992 song recorded by French singer Jordy Lemoine, credited as Jordy.
 The first single from his debut album, Pochette Surprise (1992), it was released in September 1992 by Columbia Records and achieved success across the world, particularly in France.
 The single reached number one in Belgium, France, Hong Kong, Italy, Greece, Mexico and Spain.
-In the US, it reached numbers 58 and 49 on the Billboard Hot 100 and Cash Box Top 100.
+In the US, it reached number 58 on the Billboard Hot 100.
+According to the Guinness Book of World Records, Jordy is the youngest singer ever to reach number one on a singles chart.

 Background

 After having tried to involve Jordy in TV advertisements for nappies where the baby should repeat "hard, hard to be wet", Claude Lemoine, Jordy's father, had the idea of using dance music and simple lyrics to create a catchy song.
 The result was well received in discothèques, which convinced Lemoine to release it as a commercial single.